Zipstack/unstract/backend/README.md

 - Server will start and run at port 8000. (<http://localhost:8000>)

 ## Username and Password
 The default username is `unstract` and the default password is `unstract`.
-You can change the password in the .env file (`DEFAULT_AUTH_PASSWORD`) before starting the server.
-Once it is set in the database, the .env variable will not be considered.
+To customize your password, simply navigate to the .env file and update the `DEFAULT_AUTH_PASSWORD` variable before launching the server.
+Once changed, use your new password to log in.
+To update the password after it's been set, you must first change it in the .env file, then log in using the new password.

 ## Asynchronous execution/pipeline execution